The Categories of Marketing: Advertising, Marketing, and Sales Defined

 One Definition of Promotion

 Promotion keeps the product in the minds of the customer and helps stimulate demand for the product.
-Promotion involves ongoing advertising and publicity (mention in the press).
-The ongoing activities of advertising, sales and public relations are often considered aspects of promotions.
+Promotion involves ongoing advertising and publicity.
+The ongoing activities of advertising, sales, and public relations are often considered aspects of promotions.